cherrynik/monogame/README.md

 Microsoft Docs - [Link](https://learn.microsoft.com/en-us/dotnet/core/extensions/resources)

-Some path values starting with `'Content/...'`, some don't.
+**Case**: Some path values start with `'Content/...'`, some don't.

-It's made so as some of them are handled by `Content.Load` of MonoGame, and some by `File`, `FileStream`, and the kind of tools, which don't read files starting from the `Content/` folder but
+**Explanation**: It's made so as some of them are handled by `Content.Load` of MonoGame, and some by `File`, `FileStream`, and the kind of tools, which don't read files starting from the `Content/` folder but from the root of the project.